-- Colonial Dress Costume: Simple and modest just as Dorothea's requested, this dress that costs around $60 comes in an array of sizes for women.
-It features a black, short sleeve dress covered by a white apron with a red cross, along with a plain white mop hat to add that special Civil War originality.
+- Clara Barton nurse outfit: Simple and modest just as Dorothea's requested, this dress that costs around $60 comes in girls' sizes 8, 10, 12, and 14.
+It features a black, long-sleeve dress covered by a white apron with a red cross, along with a white cap to add that special Civil War originality.

 Although luxurious styles of silks and bustles were left behind, traveling by wagon train or foot required these courageous ladies to take on a different type of ensemble.
 Hemlines were raised a bit to save them from dirt and wear.
 A corset was impractical thus often not worn, excluding formal occasions.
 For this same reason, bodices and sleeves were fitted less closely and an apron was often worn to protect the dress underneath.
 A bonnet or wide-brimmed hat was worn while outside to protect the face and neck from the sun.